pankajparashar-zz/awesome-riotjs/README.md

   - [Demos](#demos)
   - [Miscellaneous](#miscellaneous)

 Please feel free to suggest new resources by [creating a new issue](https://github.com/pankajparashar/awesome-riotjs/issues) and submit translation in other languages by [creating a pull request](https://github.com/pankajparashar/awesome-riotjs/pulls).
+Few points to note,

+  - Use one of the appropriate lables, namely, **#official-links**, **#tutorials**, **#demos**, **#miscellaneous** while creating a new issue to categorize the resource.
+  - To request the addition of a new label, raise a separate issue to create the label first and tag it appropriately with the **#new-label**.

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)